 Our Future Ready Alliance gives educators a network of peer and professional support for helping students become “future ready” and ensuring that they graduate with formal, viable plans to take their next steps after high school.
-Our approach to student planning is grounded in three questions that that help kids imagine their futures—Who am I?
+Our approach to student planning is grounded in three questions that help kids imagine their futures—Who am I?
 Who do I want to be?
 How do I get there?

-Workshop Series: Two or three workshops related to each of the four focus areas will be offered this year.
+Workshop Series: Two or three workshops related to each of the three focus areas will be offered this year.
 The workshops provide opportunities to learn and practice new content.
 Alliance participants should plan to attend the workshops related to their PLCs.
 Up to 25 additional educators from participating districts may attend each half-day workshop.
 Workshops will be virtual and provide a combination of asynchronous and synchronous resources from CPE staff and outside experts.

-Four focus areas and content possibilities:
+Three focus areas and content possibilities:

 - Fundamentals of Future Readiness: implementing and tracking student plans/artifacts/ACT 158 plans/work-based learning opportunities

 - Personalized Learning: reimagining established school structures and design (including, but not limited to, Project-Based Learning, Human-Centered Design, Universal Design for Learning, etc.)

 - Culturally Sustaining Systems: fostering a sense of belonging in your school district, having difficult conversations, understanding and applying the PA culturally relevant and sustaining education competencies